DaGimpster/mac-deploy-centrify/README.md

-This was written to help facilitate rapid and consitant Mac deployment.
+This was written to help facilitate rapid and consistent  Mac deployment.
 Centrify was used to control authentication and enforce group policy.
-This would allow for new helpdesk personel to deploy Mac's with minimal training.
+This would allow for new helpdesk personnel to deploy Mac's with minimal training.

 The goals of this project: